$0 Arizona Foster Care Quick-Start Checklist

 Mistake 3: Non-Disclosure on the Background Check

 What happens: The Arizona foster care application asks about criminal history, CPS history, and other background items.
 Some applicants omit information — a decades-old misdemeanor, a CPS report that was investigated and unsubstantiated, a DUI from their twenties.
 They omit it because they believe it was expunged, because they think it will not show up, or because they are embarrassed.
 It almost always shows up.
-DCS runs FBI criminal history, Arizona criminal history, the DCS Central Registry check, and the Adult Protective Services Registry.
+DCS runs FBI criminal history, Arizona criminal history, the DCS Central Registry check, and applicable out-of-state registry checks.
 These databases are comprehensive.

 The cost: Non-disclosure is not the same as having a criminal history.
 Arizona evaluates criminal history on a case-by-case basis — many offenses, especially older ones, do not automatically disqualify you.
 But non-disclosure is treated as a character and honesty issue.
 If the background check reveals something you did not disclose on your application, the licensing recommendation shifts from "this person has a history item we can evaluate" to "this person was not truthful on their application."
 That shift can result in denial.
-If you are denied, the appeal process is lengthy, and reapplication requires a waiting period.
+If you are denied, follow the applicable appeal instructions in the denial notice.

 How to avoid it: Disclose everything.
 If you are not sure whether something will appear on the background check, disclose it anyway with a written explanation.
 If you have a criminal history item that concerns you, call your agency before submitting the application and ask how it will be evaluated.
 Many agencies have experience navigating the Good Cause Exception process for applicants with specific history items.
 Transparency is always the correct strategy.